bol-edu/quantum-inspired_trading/README.md

 * A local host installed with a Xilinx Avelon U50 accelrator
 * A remote host installed with a Broadcom BCM957711A 10Gb x 2 SFP port card and PCAP test files
 * A QSFPx1-to-SFPx4 connection cable
-* An AAT demo_setup.cfg and SFP network setting files in submitted configuration directory
+* An AAT `demo_setup.cfg` and SFP network setting files in submitted configuration directory

 Supplementary in following test instructions:
-* Our own SPF port names are "enp3s0f0" and "enp3s0f1".
-You should replace "enp3s0f0" and "enp3s0f1" with your own SPF port names in settingNetwork_sf0.sh and settingNetwork_sf1.sh.
+* Our own SPF port names are `enp3s0f0` and `enp3s0f1`.
+You should replace `enp3s0f0` and `enp3s0f1` with your own SPF port names in `settingNetwork_sf0.sh` and `settingNetwork_sf1.sh`.
-* The "enp3s0f1" parameter used in Linux TCPreplay command terminal#2 is also should be replaced your own SPF port name.
+* The `enp3s0f1` parameter used in Linux TCPreplay command terminal#2 is also should be replaced your own SPF port name.
-* The ./sample/aat.u50_xdma.xclbin can be another path and naming, but it should be the outputted xcblin file of building AAT & SBM or AAT & SQA designs
+* The `./sample/aat.u50_xdma.xclbin` can be another path and naming, but it should be the outputted xcblin file of building AAT & SBM or AAT & SQA designs
-* The AAT Q2 default support/demo_setup.cfg should be replace with submitted configuration/demo_setup.cfg
+* The AAT Q2 default `support/demo_setup.cfg` should be replace with submitted `configuration/demo_setup.cfg`

 We refer the network configuration used by the Xilinx verification team.